 Family Source Consultants assists Intended Parents across the world

-With offices located in Illinois, California, and Florida, Family Source Consultants is able to provide assistance to intended parents in every state, including Michigan, Louisiana, and Nebraska.
-As an international surrogacy agency, we also specialize in matching and facilitating gestational surrogacy agreements for intended parents in Europe, Asia, and South America.
+With offices located in Illinois and Florida, Family Source Consultants is able to provide assistance to intended parents in every state, including Michigan, Louisiana, and Nebraska.
+As an international surrogacy agency, we also specialize in matching and facilitating gestational surrogacy agreements for intended parents in Europe, Asia, Australia, and South America.
 And we are delighted and proud to work with intended parents of all kinds: traditional, gay or lesbian couples and individuals of all races, religious and ethnic backgrounds.

 A clear motivation to help others is one of the most important criteria for determining the eligibility of any woman who is applying to be a surrogate.
 The incredible women who become gestational surrogates with Family Source are thoroughly screened and vetted.
 They understand their responsibilities and are dedicated to helping intended parents build their families.